oracle/python-oracledb/doc/src/api_manual/async_cursor.rst

     This read-only attribute specifies the number of rows that have currently been fetched from the cursor (for select statements) or that have been affected by the operation (for insert, update, delete and merge statements).
-For all other statements the value is always zero.
-If the cursor or connection is closed, the value returned is -1.
+For all other statements the value is always *0*.
+If the cursor or connection is closed, the value returned is *-1*.

 .. attribute:: AsyncCursor.rowfactory